GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-It is common for third-party services to allow access over the internet only from known IP address or IP address ranges.
+It is common for third-party services to allow access over the internet only from known IP addresses or IP address ranges.
 If your application runs on
 Google Cloud serverless computing solutions like [Cloud Run](https://cloud.google.com/run) or [Cloud Functions](https://cloud.google.com/functions), by default the application gets a dynamic IP address when accessing the internet, which prevents it from consistently accessing such third-party services.
 To guarantee the use of a static external IP address, you must use a [Serverless VPC Access connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) combined